-We realize that our employees must be positively engaged for our business to be successful.
-In 2016, our employee engagement index showed a 76% favorability towards the company.
-We offer training, development programs, comprehensive reward packages and flexible working as part of our effort to motivate and show that we value our employees and the work they do.
-In 2016, each employee spent an average of approximately 19 hours on training.
+In 2017, each employee spent an average of approximately 16 hours on training (19 in 2016).
 Additionally, we arrange a one-hour dialog session every quarter between the line manager and each team member, which covers objective setting and review of results, individual development, employee well-being and engagement, coaching by the line manager, and mutual feedback.